 - Frozen Baileys at O’Shea’s: Think a malt or smoothie made of Baileys Irish Creme.
 The least pretentious of our favorite Vegas cocktails, this option is served up in a plastic cup and hits the spot on a hot day.

 - Pisterolo at Ghost Donkey: While you are at Cosmopolitan, seek out this hidden speakeasy in the back of the Block 16 food court.
 We love the Pistorolo, a spicy, yet sweet drink concocted with tequila, pineapple juice, lime, roasted poblano, and ancho verde.

-But back to Absinthe – In addition to unparalleled humor, you’ll see various acrobatic and circus type acts that defy reality.
-Since the Venue is small, tickets can sell out quick.
-We recommend buying in advance from a 3rd party like vegas.com for a couple reasons.
-1. You’ll likely save some money, and 2.
+But back to Absinthe – In addition to unparalleled humor, you’ll see various acrobatic and circus-type acts that defy reality.
+Since the Venue is small, tickets can sell out quickly.
+We recommend buying in advance from a 3rd party like vegas.com for a couple of reasons.
+1. You’ll likely save some money and 2.
 In exchange for that savings, your tickets will be away from the front row, ensuring you don’t draw the attention (and scorn) of the host.
 Since the venue is small, you’ll still have a great view.
 Front row, “pick on me” views can be snagged on Ticketmaster.

 Breakfast at Hash House a Go Go: Admittedly, when it comes to breakfast spots, Peppermill (suggested for Day 1) is better, but many visitors swear by Hash House.
 That loyalty is primarily due to massive serving sizes that are certainly Instagram worthy.
 Locations can be found both at Linq on the Strip and Plaza Downtown.